The Shimura curve of discriminant 15 and topological automorphic forms: Homotopy groups of

 \end{prop}

 This differential is pictured in Figures~\ref{fig:e7-page} and \ref{fig:e7-page-a6}; dashed lines indicate multiplication by $\nu$.
-It may be more concisely expressed as saying that $\nu$-towers in degrees $t-2s \equiv 8$ mod $16$ hit the $\nu$-towers in degrees $t-2s \equiv 0$ mod $16$.
+It may be more concisely expressed as saying that $\nu$-towers in degrees $t-2s \equiv 8$ mod $16$ support differentials which hit the $\nu$-towers in degrees $t-2s \equiv 0$ mod $16$.

-\begin{proof} We first note that all possible targets of a differential are infinite $\nu$-towers, and so the only possible sources of a differential are the non-$\nu$-torsion elements $\zeta^k a_3^l$ and $\zeta^k a_3^l a_6$ which have survived to $E_7$.
+\begin{proof} We first note that all possible targets of a differential are elements which are not $\nu$-torsion, and so the only possible sources of a differential are the non-$\nu$-torsion elements $\zeta^k b_3^l$ and $\zeta^k b_3^l b_6$ which have survived to $E_7$.

-We have differentials $d_7 \zeta^4 = \nu \zeta^8$, and $d_7 \nu = 0$; by the Leibniz rule, we then find the desired differentials on all classes of the form $\zeta^k a_3^l$.
+We have differentials $d_7 \zeta^4 = \nu \zeta^8$, and $d_7 \nu = 0$; by the Leibniz rule, we then find the desired differentials on all classes of the form $\zeta^k b_3^l$.

-Multiplying the equation $f(a_6) = 0$ by $\zeta^4$ gives the identity on $E_7$-pages
+Multiplying the equation $f(b_i) = 0$ by $\zeta^4$ gives the identity on $E_7$-pages

-The Leibniz rule then implies $d_7(\zeta^2 a_3^2) (\zeta^2 a_6) = \zeta^2 a_3^2 d_7(\zeta^2 a_6)$, and thus $d_7(\zeta^2 a_6) = \nu \zeta^4 (\zeta^2 a_6)$.
-The Leibniz rule then determines the differentials on all elements $\zeta^k a_3^l a_6$. \end{proof}
+The Leibniz rule then implies $d_7(\zeta^2 b_3^2) (\zeta^2 b_6) = \zeta^2 b_3^2 d_7(\zeta^2 b_6)$, and thus $d_7(\zeta^2 b_6) = \nu \zeta^4 (\zeta^2 b_6)$.
+The Leibniz rule then determines the differentials on all elements $\zeta^k b_3^l b_6$. \end{proof}

-There is no room for further differentials; the only remaining classes in high filtration are $\zeta^{8k}$ and $\zeta^{8k+6} a_6$, which are in even total degree and cannot be a target of a differential.
+There is no room for further differentials; the only remaining classes in high filtration are $\zeta^{8k}$ and $\zeta^{8k+6} b_6$, which are in even total degree and cannot be a target of a differential.

 The following assembles the final result. \begin{thm} The nonnegative-degree homotopy groups of $e^{h\mb Z/2}$ fit into a short exact sequence $0 \to K \to \pi_* e^{h\mb Z/2}\langle 0\rangle \to R \to 0$.
 The terms in this sequence are given as follows. \begin{itemize} \item $R$ is the pullback in the diagram of rings